rlozanointel/Vromlix-AI-Engine/README.md

 🛠️ Usage
 Configuration: Define GOOGLE_API_KEY (and optional backup keys GOOGLE_API_KEY_01, _02...) in your Environment Secrets.
 Ingestion: Place raw .txt files in the watched Chats_Nuevos directory.
-Execution: Run the NEXUS_GENESIS.ipynb pipeline.
+Execution: Run the VROMLIX_GENESIS.ipynb pipeline.
 Deployment: The system automatically updates the Master JSONL database and deploys the new CSV Index to the Gem's context folder.
 🔮 Future Roadmap
 Temporal Simulation: Query the Gem to simulate user responses from specific past years.